 What am I doing as a parent and therapist?

-There are some great resources out there for teaching cursive handwriting and one of them is from Fundanoodle, which is an early learning company who I happen to be an ambassador for.
+There are some great resources out there for teaching cursive handwriting and one of them is from Fundanoodle, which is an early learning company who I happen to love.

 The I Can Write Cursive! activity book introduces lower and upper case cursive letters to children using the terms, zip, zoom, swoop, and loop.
 It is advertised for the 2nd and 3rd grade, however, you can definitely introduce it to an early grade or even preschool if you choose to do so.